famousj/UrbitSMS/README.md

   with them, we'd need an API connector with a webhook setup.
 - Once that's setup, we can read the account number and the phone number from within the account info, and won't need to pass that into the app directly
   (necessarily).
 Although asking people to hack one file isn't exactly the Spanish Inquisition, but still.

-## Notes

-- Development is slow and somewhat painful.
-The reason, I've decided, is the feedback loops are very long.
-This is probably a lack of experience and the overall weirdness of the system/language/etc.
-- For instance, when I was trying to do a POST from the command line, it occurred to me that I might need to be passing in a JSON object, not just a string `%s` as the [docs were doing](https://urbit.org/docs/using/shell/).
-However, testing this theory took a very long time, digging through docs to find the right standard library command to convert from text JSON to urbit-ified JSON.
-I got that to build, but got a `nest-fail`, because I needed to pass that through `need`, because I was getting back a `unit`.
-(Which is not to be confused with Unit in scala, which is what I write code in during my day job.)
-Having gone through all that, it posted to Twilio and... didn't work.
-400.
-This is fine, and to some extent this is how all development works.
-It's just each of these steps might take an hour of eading and trying stuff out.